1Bleim/jakob-anuth-exam-website/html.md

 body: markdown files that are being loaded with JavaScript
 button: used to go to the different pages (explained in another section)

 My HTML Structure is almost entirely based on the course material found on Brightspace.
-Ideas and implementation of basic HTML syntax was also found and taken from [w3schools.com](https://www.w3schools.com/html/default.asp).
+Ideas and implementation of basic HTML syntax were also found and taken from [w3schools.com](https://www.w3schools.com/html/default.asp).
 I first loaded the default structure using ! and TAB and added a line with

 > < link rel="stylesheet" href="styles2.css">